Skip to main content

 Customizing comparisons

-Sometimes, certain fields differ by design between environments—such as account IDs, timestamps, or region-specific attributes.
-To avoid noisy diffs, you can mark these attributes as non-comparable in your service specification using the comparable: false flag.
+Sometimes, certain fields vary between environments on purpose—like account IDs, timestamps, or region-specific values.
+To avoid cluttering the diff with these kinds of differences, you can mark fields as non-comparable in your service specification using the comparable: false flag.

 Example: